Sacred prostitution: Maya

 The Maya maintained several phallic religious cults, possibly involving homosexual temple prostitution.

-Aztec
+Mexica

-Much evidence for the religious practices of the Aztec culture was destroyed during the Spanish conquest, and almost the only evidence for the practices of their religion is from Spanish accounts.
-The Franciscan Spanish Friar Bernardino de Sahagún learned their language and spent more than 50 years studying the culture.
-He wrote that they participated in religious festivals and rituals, as well as performing sexual acts as part of religious practice.
-This may be evidence for the existence of sacred prostitution in Mesoamerica, or it may be either confusion, or accusational polemic.
+The Franciscan Spanish Friar Bernardino de Sahagún wrote that the Mexica performed sexual acts as part of religious practice.
+This may be evidence for the existence of sacred prostitution in Mesoamerica, or it may be confusion or accusational polemic.
 He also speaks of kind of prostitutes named ahuianime ("pleasure girls"), whom he described as "an evil woman who finds pleasure in her body...
 [A] dissolute woman of debauched life."

-It is agreed that the Aztec god Xochipili (taken from both Toltec and Maya cultures) was both the patron of homosexuals and homosexual prostitutes.
-Xochiquetzal was worshiped as goddess of sexual power, patroness of prostitutes and artisans involved in the manufacture of luxury items.
+The Aztec god Xōchipilli (taken from both Toltec and Maya cultures) was patron of both homosexuals and homosexual prostitutes.
+Xochiquetzal was worshiped as a goddess of sexual power, and as patroness of prostitutes and artisans involved in the manufacture of luxury items.

 Inca

 The Inca sometimes dedicated young boys as temple prostitutes.
 The boys were dressed in girl's clothing, and chiefs and head men would have ritual sexual intercourse with them during religious ceremonies and on holy days.